andreasvirkus/cottage/pages/about.md

 My biggest educational growth though were the first few months at my first job and I believe my hunger for knowledge has sky-rocketed ever since.
-I also love meetups and conferences (...it's the free swag).
+I also love meetups and conferences (...it's the free stickers).

 Since some do care about the _official_ part of this, here's a rundown:
 - **CS at Tallinn University of Technology**